 We will review your education and work experience with you to determine whether a case might be presented.
 We will provide sample letters of support, which you can use to obtain recommendations from others who are familiar with your work.
 We will prepare all the necessary forms and advise you of current processing times.
-We will also research similar case reports of other cases which we may cite when we submit your application.
-And we will research government and other Internet sites to find supplementary documentation to demonstrate that your work is in the national interest.
+We will also research similar case reports of other cases that we may cite when we submit your application.
+And we will research government and other internet sites to find supplementary documentation to demonstrate that your work is in the national interest.

 What Happens After The National Interest Waiver Petition Is Approved?

 After an approval of the national interest waiver petition is obtained, one must still file for adjustment of status to permanent residency (or obtain an immigrant visa at a U.S. consulate).
 When applying for adjustment, this is done by filing Form I-485, Adjustment of Status to Permanent Residence, at the CIS regional processing center, which has jurisdiction over your place of residence.
 We can also assist you with this application and the necessary documentation to complete its processing.